mystreamer/ba_thesis/README.md

 ls -l ./etl/data/processed/ORLConverter/
 ```

-Then run and train the ORL (Entity Recognition) System:
+Then run and train the ORL (Entity Recognition) System (we will run it on rattle, so we must first sync the changes with the server as described in `./etl/data/README.md`):

 ```
 ./nb_ba/ORL/OpinionRoleLabeling_NER.ipynb